sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

 ### intfsmgrd changes

-Ip address event and vrf binding event need to be handled seperately.
-These two events has sequency dependency.
+IP address event and VRF binding event need to be handled seperately.
+These two events has sequence dependency.

 - Listening to interface binding to specific VRF configuration in config_db.
-  - bind to vrf event:
+  - bind to VRF event:
-    - bind kernel device to master vrf
+    - bind kernel device to master VRF
-    - add interface entry with vrf attribute to app-intf-table.
+    - add interface entry with VRF attribute to app-intf-table.
-    - set intf-bind-vrf flag on statedb
+    - set intf-bind-vrf flag on STATE_DB
-  - unbind from vrf event:
+  - unbind from VRF event:
     - wait until all ip addresses associated with the interface is removed.
 Ip address infomation can be retrieved from kernel.
-    - bind kernel device to global vrf
+    - bind kernel device to global VRF
-    - del interface entry with vrf attribute from app-intf-table
+    - del interface entry with VRF attribute from app-intf-table
-    - unset vrf-binding flag on statedb
+    - unset vrf-binding flag on STATE_DB
 - Listening to interface ip address configuration in config_db.
-  - add ip address event: wait until intf-bind-vrf flag is set, set ip address on kernel device and add {interface_name:ip address} entry to app-intf-prefix-table
+  - add ip address event:
+    - wait until intf-bind-vrf flag is set, set ip address on kernel device and add {interface_name:ip address} entry to app-intf-prefix-table
   - del ip address event:
     - unset ip address on kernel device
     - del {interface_name:ip address} entry from app-intf-prefix-table.